 An intricately embroidered Zuhair Murad gown was worn by the bride.
 Rebecca tells, ”My dress was lace with coloured embroidery.
 I initially visited stores around Australia and the US but when I saw my dress online on Net-A-Porter I knew it was the one.
 I had it altered by Brides of Brighton.
 The colours of the dress served as an inspiration for our colour themes on the day and were beautifully picked up by the peonies set against the white tablecloths.
 Patrick wore a classic black tuxedo.
 He had it made by Donatello Tailor in Melbourne.”
 The bride shares one of her favourite moments as, ”Choosing the dress together with my mum and working together with my friend Sarah in barre classes to fit into it!”
 The bride wore a Herve Leger gown at the reception and Miu Miu shoes.
 The engagement ring was a sapphire ring that is a family heirloom from the 1800s.

 The area of Daylesford already held a special place in the bride and groom’s hearts.
 Rebecca shares, ”Patrick’s father has a farm outside of Daylesford and we love the area.
-We held the rehearsal dinner at The Houses on Friday where we stayed, with me and my American friends in one house and Patrick and his closet Australian friends in the other.
-Our wedding ceremony was in the Convent Gallery atrium, drinks and entrees were in the atrium and gardens, mains and reception were in the St Michael’s Room, and the after party was in the Alter Bar.
-Our post wedding brunch was held at the farm.”
+We held the rehearsal dinner at The Houses on Friday where we stayed, with me and my American friends in one house and Patrick and his closest Australian friends in the other.
+Our wedding ceremony was in the Convent Gallery atrium, drinks and entrees were in the atrium and gardens, mains and reception were in the St Michael’s Room, and the after-party was in the Alter Bar.
+Our post-wedding brunch was held at the farm.”

-With a beautifully detailed floral wedding gown, the bride chose simple but stunning bouquets .
-She tells, ”Peonies are my favorite flower and thankfully they were in season.
+With a beautifully detailed floral wedding gown, the bride chose simple but stunning bouquets.
+She tells, ”Peonies are my favourite flower and thankfully they were in season.
 Our bouquets, flower installations, and table arrangements were from Spring Hill Peony Farm and their florist did a beautiful job.”
 Family and friends spent the weekend together celebrating the newlyweds, and Rebecca and Patrick’s favourite moments of the day centred around their people.
-Listing some of these moments, the bride shares, ”Having our families meeting for the first time, so many incredible friends from childhood and college flying in to Australia, getting to spend three nights together under one roof, and having all the important people in our lives together in one room.”
+Listing some of these moments, the bride shares, ”Having our families meeting for the first time, so many incredible friends from childhood and college flying into Australia, getting to spend three nights together under one roof, and having all the important people in our lives together in one room.”

 An extra special thank you to The White Tree for sharing this gorgeous video of Rebecca and Patrick’s day!